Cheese Enchilada Recipe Will Have You Out Of The Kitchen In No Time

 Okay, back to dipping the tortillas 3 quick times in the oil.
 Once you do this, dip the tortillas into hot enchilada sauce to coat.
 Now put the tortillas on a plate to cool one minute.

-Pick up the cheese enchilada with your fore fingers on the botton where the seam is.
+Pick up the enchilada with your fore fingers on the bottom where the seam is.
 Let your pinky fingers cover the ends of the enchilada to keep the cheese from falling out while you move it to an oven proof dish.

 With a little practice you will be a pro in no time at this.

-Using a ladle, pour hot enchilada sauce over the top of the cheese enchiladas and let plenty of sauce run down the sides.
+Using a ladle, pour hot enchilada sauce over the top and let plenty of sauce run down the sides.
 Remember, the sauce is what makes it!

 Sprinkle more cheese and onion on top in the desired amount.
-Now didn't I tell you this cheese enchilada recipe was easy?
+Now didn’t I tell you this was easy?

 "It's Gotta Be Hot To Be Good"

-Preheat the oven to 400 degrees and place your enchiladas in the oven.
-Heat the cheese enchiladas until they look somewhat flat and the sauce is bubbling.
+Place your enchiladas in the oven.
+Heat the enchiladas until they look somewhat flat and the sauce is bubbling.
 This will probably take 15 minutes or more.

 Remember, you want to make sure the cheese inside the enchilada is melted.